-A road trip around Iceland’s Ring Road should be on everyone’s travel bucket list.
-If you’re looking for an adventure you’ll never forget this trip as it is unforgettable.
-We chased a countless number of waterfalls and volcanoes, soaked in geothermal hot springs, and explored beautiful glaciers.
+A trip around Iceland’s Ring Road should be on everyone’s travel bucket list.
+If you’re looking for an adventure, you’ll never forget this trip as it is unforgettable.
+We chased countless waterfalls and volcanoes, soaked in geothermal hot springs, and explored beautiful glaciers.

 There is just so much to do and see in Iceland that’s it hard to ever get bored.
-It’s an outdoor fanatics dream.
-We spent 12 days venturing around Iceland and saw so many amazing things, but could have easily have spent months and not even scratched the surface.
+It’s an outdoor fanatics’ dream.
+We spent 12 days venturing around Iceland and saw so many amazing things, but could have easily spent months and not even scratched the surface.